 |Location:||Washington, DC metropolitan area|

 Applicants should be entering either their first or second year of graduate studies when applying to CIA’s Graduate Scholar Program.
 We invite you to participate in our Graduate Scholarship program by applying now.
-This unique program is designed to give promising graduate students, particularly minorities and people with disabilities, the opportunity to gain practical work experience that complements their graduate studies.
+This unique program gives promising graduate students the opportunity to gain practical work experience that complements their graduate studies.

-The Graduate Scholar Program was developed, in part, to assist minority and disabled students, but application is open to all students who meet the requirements.
-The program offers unmatched experience.
+The Graduate Scholar Program is a financial needs based program that offers students unmatched experience in a divers and inclusive environment.
 You'll complete at least one 60 to 90-day work experience prior to graduating, increasing your knowledge and job responsibilities while assisting intelligence professionals and applying your academic skills.

 We believe in challenging our Scholars with meaningful work that relates to their college major.
 An IT major, for example, might be given increasingly complex projects involving sophisticated computer systems.
 An engineering major might help produce a piece of state-of-the-art equipment.
 A finance major could be involved in developing and analyzing budgets for a worldwide operation.
 A foreign language major might be instrumental in translating documents for US policymakers.
 As a final example, a human resource major could have the opportunity to develop and implement personnel policies and procedures.